-A sales tax license will cost in-state sellers $16 for each location, in addition to a $50 deposit, which will be refunded after the first $50 in sales tax is paid.
-Out-of-state sellers will apply for a Retailer’s Use Tax License which is free.
+The filing fee for a sales tax license $16 for each location for in-state sellers, in addition to a $50 deposit, which will be refunded after the first $50 in sales tax is paid.
+Out-of-state sellers will apply for a Retailer’s Use Tax License, which is free.

 How long does it take to get a Colorado sales tax license?